JiabaoYao/Machine-Learning/project3/basecode/report.md

 From the MSE on the training data, the model without regularization performs better as p increases.
 However, for the test data, the model with regularization performs significantly better, particularly as the value of p increases.
 ![](Non_linear_regression.png)

+## Problem 6
+MSE (Mean Squared Error) is an important metric to compare how well linear regression models perform, with smaller MSE values showing a more accurate model.

+There are a few things to keep in mind when building a linear regression model.
+First, adding a bias term can help reduce the MSE and improve the model’s performance.
+Also, Ridge Regression can be better than Ordinary Least Squares if we choose the right regularization parameter, as it helps prevent overfitting and makes the model work better on new data.
+Lastly, if the dataset, like a diabetes dataset, is large, using gradient descent with enough iterations might be a better option because it scales better than direct minimization.